How Does Clostridium butyricum Support Gut Health, Butyrate, and Metabolic Balance?

 A landmark study in Cell demonstrated that gut microbes follow diurnal oscillations that influence metabolic homeostasis, including pathways involved in glucose regulation and insulin sensitivity (Thaiss et al., 2014).

 Butyrate stimulates enteroendocrine L-cells that secrete endogenous GLP-1, linking microbial metabolism to appetite regulation and metabolic flexibility.
+This helps clarify the broader GLP-1 microbiome connection discussed in metabolic health research.

 4. Gut–Brain Axis Support